This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The good news is that Google Fi has improved a lot in service quality and this seems to be less of an issue with each passing month.
 That said, I’ve definitely noticed way better call quality on my Google Pixel 2 than on a non-Google phone.
 If you’re buying a new phone anyway, this would make me lean toward choosing a Pixel (which are great phones anyway!).

-I don’t think Project Fi is perfect in rural areas, but it’s spot on in major cities in the USA and everywhere I’ve been abroad.
+I don’t think Project Fi is perfect in rural areas, but it’s excellent in major cities in the USA and everywhere I’ve been abroad.

 The Silver Lining